MobileCSP/teach-mobilecsp/_sources/Unit1-Getting-Started/Wrap-Up.rst

     <h4>Accessing the Drills Through App Inventor</h4>
     <p>If you want to browse the entire collection of drills, you can access them directly through App Inventor.
 In App Inventor click on the <i>Projects</i> and then select <i>Import project (aia) from a repository</i>.
 This will bring up a dialog window, which has a drop-down menu at the very top.
 Select <i><b>Add a new template library URL</b></i> from the drop-down menu.
 You will be prompted to type in a URL.
 Copy and paste the following URL, including the final /:  <b><i>http://templates.appinventor.mit.edu/trincoll/csp/drills2017/</i></b></p>
 	<h4>Accessing the Drills in Google Drive</h4>
-	<p>You can view the drills and their solutions in <a href="https://drive.google.com/drive/folders/0B5ZVxaK8f0u9azJYV2xDRldEYTQ?resourcekey=0-DL5BchlGwgOP-ciRqJoPtA" target="_blank">this folder</a>.
+	<p>You can view the drills in <a href="https://drive.google.com/drive/folders/0B5ZVxaK8f0u9azJYV2xDRldEYTQ?resourcekey=0-DL5BchlGwgOP-ciRqJoPtA" target="_blank">this folder</a>.
 	</p>